aaronxie0000/Binge-Watch-List/README.md

 - [X] check if sessionID is taken
 - [X] create backend to retrieve and show these data
 - [X] draggable sort
+- [ ] Try using firebase to host data, perhaps add an auth. feature

 bug
 - [X] after click watched, sorting fails